-About KEYCKEYC-TV signed on October 5, 1960, just in time to broadcast the first game of the World Series that night from NBC.
-It was owned by Lee Enterprises which also started nearby KGLO-TV (now KIMT) in Mason City, Iowa.
-Less than a year later, KEYC switched its affiliation to CBS which has been maintained to this day.
-Lee Enterprises, intending to purchase KOIN-TV in Portland, Oregon, was forced to sell KEYC to United Communications in 1977 due to ownership limits imposed by the FCC.
-During UPN's existence, the station carried some of that network's programming through a secondary arrangement.
+About KEYCKEYC-TV debuted on October 5, 1960, just in time for NBC to broadcast the first game of the World Series that evening.
+Lee Enterprises owned it, as did the neighbouring KGLO-TV (now KIMT) in Mason City, Iowa.
+Less than a year later, KEYC changed its allegiance to CBS, which it has kept to this day.
+Due to FCC ownership constraints, Lee Enterprises was obliged to sell KEYC to United Communications in 1977 in order to buy KOIN-TV in Portland, Oregon.
+During UPN's run, the station transmitted part of the network's programs on a secondary channel.

-KEYC was a major beneficiary of an exception to the FCC's "2½ + 1" plan for allocating VHF television bandwidth.
-In the early days of broadcast television, there were twelve VHF channels available, and 69 UHF channels (which was later reduced to 56 with the removal of high-band channels 70-83 in the early 1980s).
-The VHF bands were more desirable because signals broadcasting on that band traveled a longer distance.
-Because there were only twelve VHF channels available, there were limitations as to how closely the stations could be spaced.
-With the release of the FCC's Sixth Report and Order in 1952, the Commission outlined a new allocation table for VHF licenses and opened up the UHF band.
-Through these initiatives, almost all of the United States would be able to receive two commercial VHF channels plus one non-commercial allocation.
-Most of the rest of the country ("1/2") would be able to receive a third VHF channel.
-Other areas of the country would be designated as "UHF islands," since they were too close to larger cities for VHF service.
+KEYC benefited greatly from an exemption to the FCC's "212 + 1" strategy for distributing VHF television capacity.
+There were twelve VHF channels and 69 UHF channels accessible in the early days of broadcast television (which was later reduced to 56 with the removal of high-band channels 70-83 in the early 1980s).
+The VHF bands were more attractive since transmissions broadcast on them went further.
+Because there were only twelve VHF channels available, the stations could not be placed too close together.
+The FCC's Sixth Report and Order, issued in 1952, described a new distribution table for VHF licenses and opened up the UHF spectrum.
+Almost the whole United States would be able to get two commercial VHF channels plus one non-commercial allocation as a result of these activities.
+A third VHF channel would be available to the majority of the rest of the country ("1/2").
+Other parts of the nation would be categorized as "UHF islands," since they were too close to major cities to get VHF coverage.